Skip to content

 Why it matters

 Linux is the proof that the Spacewar! model scales.
-Open, collaborative, improved by everyone who touched it — the same ethic, now running data centers, phones, and the majority of the internet's servers.
-It also showed copyleft working at planet scale: a license, treated as infrastructure, holding a global commons together.
+Open, collaborative, improved by everyone who touched it: the same ethic, now running the machines almost no one sees: the great majority of the world's web servers, all of the top 500 supercomputers, the Android phones carried by billions, and the cloud platforms of Amazon, Google, and even Microsoft, a company whose chief executive once called Linux "a cancer."
+It also showed copyleft working at planet scale: a license, treated as infrastructure, holding a global commons together while thousands of competing firms contribute to the same codebase.
+By the 2010s the kernel was absorbing changes from well over a thousand developers in a single release cycle.

 The lesson it set loose

 The most consequential software can begin as a disclaimer.
-"Just a hobby" was not false modesty; it was the whole point — curiosity pursued in the open, under a license that let everyone build on it, compounding into something no single firm could have planned.
+"Just a hobby" was not false modesty; it was the whole point: curiosity pursued in the open, under a license that let everyone build on it, compounding into something no single firm could have planned.
+The student who expected a few interested readers ended up steering, decades later, the largest collaborative engineering effort in history.

 Next exhibit